Sanjay Dutt Takes A SLY DIG At Ranbir Kapoor's Affairs As He Speaks About 'Sleeping With 308 Women'

 "It was difficult to relive that.
 I was trying to hold back my emotions in the theatre.
 It is difficult to relive your life.
 After the film ended, I just broke down.
 I just couldn't believe it."

-And..
+And...
 He Was All Praises For Ranbir Too!

 While boasting about the Kapoor scion, Mr Dutt said, "Ranbir was much much better than the real Sanju.
 He is really come across so well that I couldn't find any flaws."

-Did Sanju Skip To Show The Dark Side Of Sanjay Dutt?
+Did Sanju Skip The Dark Side Of Sanjay Dutt?

 When asked about the same, the Munnabhai M.B.B.S. actor said, "Sanjay Dutt is never a dark person.
 Why do you think so many people love me?
 There is nothing dark about me."